ai/check-dts/README.md

   lib.on<Events>('set', 2)
 ```

-If TypeScript will not find the error or will throw a different error,
+If TypeScript does not report the error or reports a different error,
 `check-dts` will fall with a description:

 ```bash